 6. Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
+3 This topic was explored in depth by the core curriculum.

-1 This topic was briefly covered in the core curriculum.
-This topic was covered in elective coursework.
-0 This topic was not covered.
+- 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.